ljdnielsen/bacillales_genomes_figures/README.md

 # Bacillales Genomes Figures
 This repository shows how we identified plasmids and used the outputs from BGCFlow to make the figures for the manuscript *121 de novo Assembled Bacillales Genomes with Varying Biosynthetic Potential*.
 ## Clone the Repository
 To begin, clone this repository to your own machine.
-This will give you input data, scripts used, and environment packages allowing you to run the analysis.
+This will give you the necessary input data, scripts and environment packages for this part of the analysis.
 The following command will clone this repository to your current directory:
 ~~~bash
 git clone https://github.com/ljdnielsen/bacillales_genomes_figures
 ~~~
-change to the directory:
+Change to the directory:
 ~~~bash
 cd bacillales_genomes_figures
 ~~~